dangbert/knock-lock/README.md

 * BYJ48 Stepper motor

 ####RESULTS:####
-When the arduino code is ran, it first records a sequence of (up to 11) knocks.
-The project can successfullly record when the vibration sensor is on the other side of a piece of cardborad, but you must still knock hard because the sensor is not highly sensistive.
-Next, a sequence of the same length as the lock pattern can be entered, and the 'unlock action' will succesfully occur if all the knocks have less than a 40% error when compared to the correct lock sequence.
+When the Arduino code is ran, it first records a sequence of (up to 11) knocks.
+The project can successfully record when the vibration sensor is on the other side of a piece of cardboard, but you must still knock hard because the sensor is not highly sensitive.
+Next, a sequence of the same number of knocks as the lock pattern can be entered, and the 'unlock action' will successfully occur if all the knocks have less than a 40% error when compared to the correct lock sequence.
 The knock sequences are compared by comparing the times (in milliseconds) between successive knocks.
-For this project, the 'unlock action' just changed the LCD's color, rotated a stepper motor, an turned on LEDs.
+For this project, the 'unlock action' just changed the LCD's color, rotated a stepper motor, and turned on LEDs.

 ####LIMITATIONS:####
 After recording the lock sequence, only one attempt can be made to unlock the 'door', after which the Arduino must be reset and a new lock sequence created.
-This bug was due to the time constraints but didn't prevent the project from being demonstratable.
-Due to the 24 hour time contstraint, the code is also somewhat inefficient/disoganized.
+This bug was due to the time constraints but didn't prevent the project from being demonstrable.
+Due to the 24 hour time constraint, the code is also somewhat inefficient/disorganized.

 ####NOTE:####
 The stepper motor code was taken entirely from: http://www.instructables.com/id/BYJ48-Stepper-Motor/?ALLSTEPS